Luisa-Inc/Pokedex-App/README.md

 ## Project description

-- A small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+- A small pokemon web application with HTML, CSS, and JavaScript that loads data from an external [Pokémon API](https://pokeapi.co/) and enables the viewing of data points in detail.
+- In this case, the user sees a list of pokemons by name.
+When clicking on them, details for height, weight, types and abilities as well as an image is shown to the user.
-- The code for the app can always be viewed in a repository like GitHub or GitLab.
+- The code for the app can always be viewed in a repository on [GitHub](https://github.com/Luisa-Inc/Pokedex-App).
-- Users should be able to view a list of data and see more details for a given data item on demand.
+- The live app is accessible through the following [link](https://luisa-inc.github.io/Pokedex-App/)

 ## How to get the project running

-- Load data from an external source (API)
+- Load data from an external source (API).
 - View a list of items.
-- On user action (e.g., by clicking on a list item), view details for that item.
+- On user action (by clicking on a list item), view details for that item.

 ## Project dependencies

-### Required:

 - JavaScript version: ES6
 - Bootstrap version: v5.2.x